 What Are Common Motives For Arson?

 Revenge could also play a role in arson, as to why someone decides to set a building on fire.
-Office fires do happen; it could be a jilted employee who set a trash can on fire or it could be an upset significant other or family member setting fire to your car.
+Office fires happen; it could be a jilted employee who set a trash can on fire or an upset significant other or family member setting fire to your car.

 Political motivation can play a role in arson, like the recent arson of an Illinois man who set fire to a planned parenthood agency.
 These kinds of extreme acts are most likely to be done by extremists and as such, they can be difficult to defend.